NikolaNovak/PigDiceGame/README.md

 - If the player rolls any other number, it is added to their turn total and the player's turn continues.
 - If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.

-The first player to score 100 or more points wins (This can be changed in the "final score" input field.)
+The first player to score 100 or more points wins (this can be changed in the "final score" input field).